What do Employers need to know about managing staff during the the Coronavirus Pandemic?

 If you need help with your staffing issues and the options that employers have during the pandemic, you can contact The HR Kiosk here (but please note we are exceptionally busy at the moment).

 On 18th May the major Broadcasters in the UK agreed guidelines that Producers can follow to allow television programmes to start filming again.
 On 1st June further guidelines were agreed for for high-end TV drama and film – you can see all the details here.
+The joint industry guidance for TV Production was updated on Wednesday 9th December 2020 – you can see details here.

 The following information is from the Budget on 11th March 2020 (the Budget document is here):